IBM/aspera-cli/docs/README.erb.md

 * 0.10.6

-	* FaspManager: transfer spec `authentication` no more needed for local tranfer to use aspera public keys. public keys will be used if there is a token and no key or password is provided.
+	* FaspManager: transfer spec `authentication` no more needed for local tranfer to use Aspera public keys. public keys will be used if there is a token and no key or password is provided.
 	* gem version requirements made more open

 * 0.10.5